All Emulators are Wrong, Many are Useful, and Some are More Useful Than Others: A Reproducible Comparison of Computer Model Surrogates: The duqling Package

 \subsection{Test Functions}

-The \texttt{duqling} package includes a large (and growing) collection of test functions.
-While this paper focuses on (i) scalar-output, (ii) deterministic test functions with (iii) continuous inputs, the package also supports many other types.
+\kr{The \texttt{duqling} package includes a large (and growing) collection of test functions.
+This paper focuses on scalar-output, deterministic functions with continuous inputs, and the automated simulation study framework currently supports only this setting.
+The package also includes test functions representing stochastic simulators, functions with categorical inputs, and multivariate or functional outputs, although automated simulation studies for these cases are still in development.}

 The curated set of test functions used here was selected to reflect a broad range of modeling challenges.
-These include functions with input dimensions ranging from $1$ to $1000$; both stationary and nonstationary behavior; smooth and discontinuous surfaces; low and high effective dimension; and varying degrees of linearity and nonlinearity.
+These include functions with input dimensions ranging from $1$ to $100$; both stationary and nonstationary behavior; smooth and discontinuous surfaces; low and high effective dimension; and varying degrees of linearity and nonlinearity.
 Several test functions include fully inert variables or are constant-values, which helps test for overfitting.

 All $60$ test functions are listed in a table in the supplement, along with the input dimension and some statistical summaries.
 References and additional details for each function are provided in the \texttt{duqling} package documentation; many are also described in greater detail in the Simon Fraser virtual library of simulation experiments \citep{surjanovic2013virtual}.